 Please be aware that the internet connection in Cuba can be quite slow.
 You may not always be able to connect to the internet where there is a Wi-Fi hotspot (especially when there are a lot of other people at the hotspot).

 Cuba uses US-style plugs.
 It is a good idea to bring a UK to US plug adaptor.

 We advise all or self-drive clients to avoid driving at night.
-Roads tend to be poorly lit and you may come across other drivers with their headlights on full beam or an unlit horse and cart on a main road!
+Roads tend to be poorly lit and you may come across other drivers with their headlights on the full-beam or an unlit horse and cart on the main road!
 Otherwise driving in Cuba is safe.

 Cuba is HOT!
-Wear light, breathable fabrics and plenty of sunscreen.
+Wear light, breathable fabrics and plenty of sun cream.
 It's easy to burn quickly without realising.
 It's important to stay hydrated, particularly during a long day of sightseeing.